Higher Education Expansion and Gender Norms: Evidence from China

 Date Written: December 6, 2019

-Keywords: Higher education expansion, Gender norms, Gender inequality, Labor market, Marriage market
+Keywords: Higher education expansion, Gender-role attitudes, Gender inequality, Labor market, Marriage market

 Suggested Citation: Suggested Citation